bml-research/data_analysis_bml/excel/excel_05_data_cleaning.md

 ![food2](./pics_05_data_cleaning/fig2.png)
 *<sub>Figure 2: Select the delimiter</sub>*

-Here the correct culumn separator is selected to parse the text.
+Here the correct column separator is selected to parse the text.
 The result is as follows:

 ![food3](./pics_05_data_cleaning/fig3.png)
 *<sub>Figure 3: Text separated to columns</sub>*